-It seems that everyday people are coming up with new creative uses for this fun paper.
+It seems that everyday people are coming up with new creative uses for this fun paper as well as chalk cloth fabric.
 It can be great for projects large and small, for more practical purposes or simply for artistic creations.

 The most common application is to cover a wall or part of a wall in a room where kids or anyone in the home can draw and write to their heart’s content.
 After all, who wouldn’t want permission to write on the wall!
 This really inspires and promotes creativity and freedom of expression for kids (and adults) of all ages.

 Note: for really large areas, you may want to consider using chalkboard paint.
 It does make for a messier, more expensive project, but some people find that it’s easier to cover an entire wall with, especially if the room is not yet furnished.

 Another popular use is to cover the inside or outside of a cabinet or area in the kitchen, where everyone in the family seems to congregate.
 This chalkboard can then be used as a bulletin board to share the family calendar, daily tasks, leave impromptu notes to one another, or keep track of chores and shopping lists.

 Smaller pieces of chalk board contact paper can be used to make labels for storage boxes, jars, and other containers.
 It can also be used as a tool in hobbies and crafts for creating a huge variety of things, such as greeting cards, gift tags, photo frames, and much, much more.

 If you’re interested in getting some, I’ve found that the best selection of sizes, styles, and colors is available here on Amazon.com.